Cooking Gorgeous

 • Scrape down the sides and bottom of the bowl with a rubber spatula, and mix for another 20 seconds.

-• Add the egg, vanilla paste, salt and lemon zest, and beat on low speed until the yolk is evenly incorporated and the mixture is clumpy, for about 30 seconds.
+• Add the egg, vanilla paste, salt and lemon zest.
+Beat on low speed until the yolk is evenly incorporated and the mixture is clumpy, for about 30 seconds.

 • Using your hand, lightly knead the dough into a ball inside the bowl.
-You can transfer the dough to your worktop to knead it if easier, but make sure not to overwork the pastry.
+Do not overwork the pastry.

 • Take the dough out of the fridge, remove the baking paper and cut out 10 rounds of pastry using a small knife.
-You can also use a round or fluted cookie cutter.
+A round or fluted cookie cutter works well here.

-• Gently slide the pastries into the muffin pan openings, lightly pressing the edge between the bottom and the sides to remove any air bubbles.
+• Gently slide the pastries into the small tart tins, lightly pressing the edge between the bottom and the sides to remove any air bubbles.
+Mine are 8 cm (3 inch) tins.
+Ease the pastry in rather than pulling it to fit.
+Stretching it is what makes shells shrink in the oven.

-• Prick the bottom of the pastries with a fork to avoid them rising, then place them back in the fridge to rest for another hour.
+• Prick the bottom of the pastries with a fork to stop them rising, then put them back in the fridge to rest for another hour.

-• Preheat your oven to 170° C (340° F) and place the muffin pan in the freezer in the meantime.
+• Preheat your oven to 170°C (340°F) and place the tart tins in the freezer in the meantime.

-• Leave them to cool down completely before adding the filling.
+• Leave them to cool completely before you fill them.
+Make the ganache in the meantime.

 Prepare the Chocolate Ganache